Table of Contents

 ssGSEA: Computes a single-sample gene set enrichment score using the ssGSEA algorithm.
 Reflects the coordinated up- or down-regulation of the set in each sample.

-These methods vary in assumptions and sensitivity.
 Robust gene sets are expected to perform consistently across all three.

 3.3.2 Enrichment-Based Approach